 Goals and Objectives of UX and UI Design

-What’s the goal of UX and UI design?
-Simple.
-It’s to make life easier for the user.
+The goal of UX and UI design is to make life easier for the user.

 UX Design